acolote1998/humble-gladiators-2/docs/TO DOs.md

 - [ ] Organice css better. break down index.css into smaller css classes
 - [ ] add difficulty? maybe an easy campaign will calculate the hero's modifiers and items with a plus in its formulas, and a normal campaign no modification, and a hard campaign will increase the enemies stats + decrease the potential obtainable stats for the hero?
+- [ ] add a flag that makes all boosters give tier 4+ and rarity 4+ content only?
 - [ ] Make each character instance have an attribute imgbyte[] (whatever it is) battleScenario / battleGround.
 And when we get the character from the booster, we also generate its battle scenario, so each scenario and battle can feel unique.

 - [ ] impement hero inventory, equippment / removing equippment function